Asadullah-Dal17/Yolov4-Detector-and-Distance-Estimator/README.md

  [**Video Tutorial Explains the concept and implementation** ](https://youtu.be/FcRCwTgYXJw) ![YouTube Video Views](https://img.shields.io/youtube/views/FcRCwTgYXJw?style=social)

-- Here we are targeting the person and cell phone classes only, for demo purpose.
+- Here we are targeting the person and cell phone classes only, for demo purposes.

-- you can follow all the steps mentioned in the video to create for other objects as well.
+- you can follow all the steps mentioned in the video to create other objects as well.

 implementation detail available on [_**Darknet**_](https://github.com/pjreddie/darknet)